harvard-dce/zoom-recording-ingester/README.md

 Following that you must run `pip-compile` in the project root to pull the function-specific change(s) into the main project list.

-Finally, run `pip-sync` to ensure the packages are updated in your virtualenv .
+Finally, run `pip-sync requirements/dev.txt` to ensure the packages are updated in your virtualenv .

 ## Testing